DanKolev/aws_wordpress_manual_build/1.vpc_subnets/part_1 - vpc_and_subnets.md

 IPv6 custom value

 - Every VPC can be allocated with  /56 IPv6 CIDR.
 Every subnet within that VPC can optionally be allocated with /64 IPv6 CIDR.
 There are 256 /64 ranges within /56
 IPv6 CIDR.
 A hexadecimal value ranging from 00 to FF provides 256 /64possible values.

 # Routing tables

-Route tables
+- Route tables format:

-lab-vpc1-rt-web
+  - lab-vpc1-rt-web

-lab-vpc1-rt-app
+  - lab-vpc1-rt-app

-lab-vpc1-rt-db
+  - lab-vpc1-rt-db

-create RT and associate with web subnets
+Create RT and associate with web subnets.

-create routes for IPv4/6 to GW
+Create routes for IPv4/6 to GW.

-enable auto-assign IPv4 for the web subnets
+Enable auto-assign IPv4 for the web subnets.